followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/20 Fundamentals/20 Implementing Templates.md

-Templates in DevExtreme ASP.NET MVC Wrappers support ERB-style syntax.
+Templates in DevExtreme ASP.NET MVC Controls support ERB-style syntax.
 The following constructions are available.

 - `<% code %>` - executes the code.
 - `<%= value %>` - prints the value.
 - `<%- value %>` - prints the value escaping HTML.

-There are four ways to declare templates in DevExtreme ASP.NET MVC Wrappers.
+There are four ways to declare templates in DevExtreme ASP.NET MVC Controls.

 - **Short inline templates**
 These templates support HTML and ERB-style constructions.